 Be aware of food safety.

 As time progresses, your immune system might exhibit less vigor than it did in the past, potentially rendering you more prone to food-related ailments.
 Ensure that you meticulously handle and prepare foods to diminish any associated risks.

 Don't forget to enjoy your food!
 Eating should be a pleasure and not a chore.
 Eating with others or trying new recipes can help make mealtime more enjoyable.

 By following these guidelines, you contribute to ensuring the acquisition of necessary nutrients for upholding your well-being throughout the aging process.
 Keep in mind the option to consult with a medical professional or a registered nutrition specialist if any uncertainties arise regarding your dietary choices or nutritional requirements.

 Sharon Shinwell, Clinical Hypnotherapist

-Sharon has written and recorded several Self-Hypnosis downloadable session to address Health and Well-Being so why not take a look HERE
+Sharon has written and recorded several Self-Hypnosis downloadable sessions to address Health and Well-Being so why not take a look.